Idaho bill eyes using public money for private education - NewsBreak

 According to the National Education Association, the $7,705 Idaho spent per student in the 2019-2020 school year ranked it last in the nation.

-The U.S. Department of Education’s Institute of Education Sciences for the 2018-2019 school year said only five states and the District of Columbia had worse high school graduation rates than Idaho’s 81 percent.
-The Idaho State Department of Education said the graduation rate rose to 82.1 percent for 2019-2020, a school year that included the arrival of the coronavirus pandemic and the state’s elimination of some graduation requirements.
+The U.S. Department of Education’s Institute of Education Sciences for the 2018-2019 school year said only five states and the District of Columbia had worse high school graduation rates than Idaho’s 81%.
+The Idaho State Department of Education said the graduation rate rose to 82.1% for 2019-2020, a school year that included the arrival of the coronavirus pandemic and the state’s elimination of some graduation requirements.

-Idaho Republican Gov. Brad Little this year proposed an 11 percent budget increase for public schools, a record $300 million boost over last year’s budget amount that was dedicated to schools.
+Idaho Republican Gov. Brad Little this year proposed an 11% budget increase for public schools, a record $300 million boost over last year’s budget amount that was dedicated to schools.
 But lawmakers have not voted to approve budget bills involving that public education spending proposal.

 Republican Rep. Lance Clow, the Education Committee chairman, said the committee would take up the measure again later this week.
 It’s possible the committee will vote on whether to send the measure to the full House.